-Small classes led by faculty members—not graduate students—allow Colgate students to explore Italian language and culture.
+Small classes allow Colgate students to explore Italian language and culture.
 Italian courses support students with an interest in engaging at any level: from those who wish to study abroad in Italy to those who simply wish to maintain or develop a basic knowledge of Italian language and culture.

 Colgate offers a semester-long study group—led by a full-time Colgate faculty member—to Venice, Italy.
 The program offers students the opportunity for immersion in Italian language and culture.
 There are also opportunities for students to pursue approved, non-Colgate study groups to additional Italian locations.